 Location: 100 Meeting Street

 Hours: Tuesday-Friday 9am-4pm; Saturday 9am-2pm; Closed on all federal holidays, between Christmas and New Year's Day, and for special occasions as noted on the Historical Society's website.

 The Charleston Heritage Passport is available in three versions: a 2-day passport for $52.95, a 3-day passport for $62.95 and a 7-day passport for $72.95.
-Each provides individual one-time only admission to each of the nine sites.
+Each provides individual one-time only admission to each of the eight sites.
 If you are going to be in the Charleston area for 3 or more days we highly recommend the 3 or 7 day passport as it will allow you to see each of these fascinating sites at a much more relaxed pace.
 Each passport is valid for 2 , 3 or 7 consecutive days.
 Passports are only available at the Charleston Visitor Center, 375 Meeting St. , the North Charleston Visitor Center (at Tanger Outlet Center) and Mt.
 Pleasant Visitor Center (at Mt.
 Pleasant Memorial Waterfront Park).
 For more information, please call the Charleston Area Convention & Visitors Bureau at 1-800-774-0006 or 843-853-8000.
 Please note: passports are not available for sale to groups.
 They are not valid for special events and may not be combined with any other discounts.

 The organization works to enhance communication and cooperation among its members; provide joint marketing opportunities; and to educate the public concerning preservation and interpretation of historic places and museums.